alinex/node-builder/README.md

 ### changes

-This will list all changes (checkins) which are done since the last publication.
+This will list all changes in
+- packages
+- since last version tag
+- in current committe
+- and things are staged only

 Use this to check if you should make a new publication or if it can wait.

 ``` sh